ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 * `std::unordered_multimap`,
 * `std::unordered_multiset`.

-Usually, they implemented on top of some kind of `Hashtable` container.
+Usually, they are implemented on top of some kind of `Hashtable` container.
 I am going to jump into implementation of this `Hashtable` container directly, because that's where all the interesting stuff is hidden.

-I'll  focus on the key/value containers with an unique set of keys (`std::unordered_map`), `std::unordered_set` have mostly a similar logic.
+I'll  focus on the key/value containers with a unique set of keys (`std::unordered_map`), `std::unordered_set` have mostly similar logic.
 Multi keys containers are different beasts.
-They share a large portion of code with unique keys containers, but insertion and find logic is quite different, due to set of stored keys is actually a multi set (allows multiple instances of the same key).
+They share a large portion of code with unique keys containers, but insertion and find logic is quite different, due to the set of stored keys is actually a multi set (allows multiple instances of the same key).

 GCC's libstdc++ implementation can be found in the [hashtable.h header][1], the class of interest is named `_Hashtable`.
-There are will be a lot of names with leading underscores.
-Not everyone is used to such code, but Standard Library implementers has no choice [to avoid collisions with user defined names][2] (macros for example).
+There will be a lot of names with leading underscores.
+Not everyone is used to such code, but Standard Library implementers have no choice but [to avoid collisions with user defined names][2] (macros for example).

 ## Data Layout

-If you don't want to dive into the details too deep, you can use [this comment][3] from hashtable.h header to grasp the basics of data layout.
+If you don't want to dive into the details too deeply, you can use [this comment][3] from the hashtable.h header to grasp the basics of data layout.

 ### Nodes

-One of the basic building blocks of the `_Hashtable` is node.
-Each node is allocated from the heap and stores containers data along with metadata information to maintain hash table data structure.
+One of the basic building blocks of the `_Hashtable` is a node.
+Each node is allocated from the heap and stores container data along with metadata information to maintain hash table data structure.
 The actual content of the node is data dependent (more about it later).

 The node itself is a compound entity and contains several parts, some of them are optional.
-The design of the nodes structs bring to mind [matryoshka dolls][12], because they are nested to each other.
+The design of the node structs brings to mind [matryoshka dolls][12], because they are nested to each other.
 More complex node type (with more data) is inherited from the simpler node type (with a little bit less data).
 Let's walk through the components bottom up (from